-In this online accredited accounting course – FNSSS00014 Accounting Principles Skill Set, you will learn to prepare financial reports, process financial transactions and extract interim reports, administer subsidiary accounts and ledgers, complete business activity and instalment activity statements, as well as establish and maintain payroll systems.
+In this online accounting course – FNSSS00014 Accounting Principles Skill Set, you will learn to prepare financial reports, process financial transactions and extract interim reports, administer subsidiary accounts and ledgers, complete business activity and instalment activity statements, set up and operate a computerised accounting system, as well as how to establish and maintain payroll systems.

 Why study this course?

 - Learn from and be supported by industry professionals with years of experience

 - Learn at any time of the day, in the comforts of your own home or office